raspberrypilearning/sense-hat-random-sparkles/worksheet.md

 - Try removing the `sleep` line so there's no delay at all
 - Try limiting the colour numbers to `randint(100, 255)` to reduce the intensity of the colours
 - Try fixing one of the colour values to `0` to bias the colour mix, e.g. `r, g, 0` will only make red/green/yellow colours
+- What else can you draw on your Sense HAT display?
+Try making an [animated Pixel Pet](https://www.raspberrypi.org/learning/pixel-pet/)!